At a Glance

 What Can You Plant in Cooler Areas in April?

-If you're in a mild climate, like mine here in Nashville, Tennessee, then April is the month where your garden is really taking off.
-At this point you've got all your plants growing in the garden for the cool season.
+If you're in a mild climate, like mine here in Nashville, Tennessee, then April is the month when your garden is really taking off.
+At this point, you've got all your plants growing in the garden for the cool season.
 Your last frost date will switch you into the warm growing season, when your average high temp will be between 65°F (18.3°C) and 84°F (29.4°C).
 You'll stay in the warm season through most, if not all, of summer.

-My top 5 plants to start this month in a mild climate:
+My top plants to start this month in a mild climate:

 Now let's dive into the best leaves, roots, fruit, and flowers you can plant in April.